-There is so much more to do at Big White Ski Resort than just ski, as I found out while working a second ski season there.
+There are so many things to do at Big White Ski Resort other than just ski, as I found out while working two ski seasons there.

 These activities are perfect for those who want a break from skiing or who can’t ski but still want to make the most of their time at Big White.